-In a world where customers have access to an almost unlimited number of products, most of which they may not even use, it becomes even more important to differentiate yourself in order to draw attention to what you might have to offer.
-How can you make a customer’s life easier, better or more interesting?
-Why should they […]
+In a world where customers have access to an almost unlimited number of products when they ask a question on Google, most of which they may not even use, it becomes even more important to differentiate yourself in order to draw attention to what you might offer.
+How can you make a customer’s life ea

-Innovation is not about solving just any problem but about knowing which problems to solve.
-We discovery the right problem by asking the right questions.
-There are a number of inflection points in history in which a brilliant person took a popularly held assumption — even one that is totally counter-intuitive – and changed it by […]
+Innovation is not about solving just any problem, but about knowing which problems to solve.
+We discover the right problem by asking the right questions.
+There are a number of inflection points in history in which a brilliant person took a popularly held assumption — even one that is totally counte